How much is a Gibson Les Paul worth?

-It's important to have accurate identification in order to find the value of a 1950s or 1960s Gibson Les Paul.
+Finding out how much is a Gibson Les Paul worth begins with accurate identification.
 As a Gibson guitar buyer, I start with with most important parts of identification first, then work my way down the list until I've assessed every aspect of the Les Paul.
 Gibson Les Paul values are subjective, but there will be general agreement on Les Paul values of the same model, year of manufacture, features, condition, and originality among guitar buyers.

 I'm always on the hunt for the nicest examples of all models of original Les Paul guitars made in the 1950s and early 1960s.
 If you've inherited a vintage Gibson Les Paul and are curious about how much I would value your guitar then you can contact me here: sell a Gibson.
 Or if you'd like help with using the serial number to find the year then check out the Les Paul Serial Number lookup.